 Several blood tests are available:

 Patients with active filarial infection typically have elevated levels of antifilarial IgG4 in the blood.
-However, there is substantial antigenic cross-reactivity between filariae and other helminths, and a positive serologic test does not distinguish between past and current infection.
+However, there is substantial antigenic cross-reactivity between filariae and other helminths, and a positive serologic test does not distinguish between past and current filarial infection.
+A rapid diagnostic test for W. bancrofti antigen is used internationally in filariasis elimination programs, but it is not licensed in the United States.
+Polymerase chain reaction (PCR) assays for W. bancrofti and B. malayi are available in research laboratories.

 Diethylcarbamazine (DEC) kills microfilariae and a variable proportion of adult worms.
-In the US, DEC is available only from the CDC after laboratory confirmation of filariasis.
+In the United States, DEC is available from the Centers for Disease Control and Prevention (CDC) after laboratory confirmation of filariasis.

-DEC 2 mg/kg po tid for 12 days has traditionally been used; 6 mg/kg po once is an alternative.
+DEC 2 mg/kg orally 3 times a day for 12 days has traditionally been used; 6 mg/kg orally once is an alternative.
 Generally, the 1-day regimen seems to be as effective as the 12-day regimen.

 Adverse effects with DEC are usually limited and depend on the number of microfilariae in the blood.
 The most common are dizziness, nausea, fever, headache, and pain in muscles or joints, which are thought to be related to release of filarial antigens.

-Before treatment with DEC, patients should be assessed for coinfection with Loa loa (loiasis) and Onchocerca volvulus (onchocerciasis) because DEC can cause serious reactions in patients with those infections.
-A single dose of albendazole 400 mg po plus ivermectin (200 mcg/kg po) in areas where onchocerciasis is co-endemic or DEC (6 mg/kg) in areas without onchocerciasis and loiasis rapidly reduces microfilaremia levels, but ivermectin does not kill adult worms.
+Before treatment with DEC, patients should be assessed for coinfection with Loa loa (loiasis) or Onchocerca volvulus (onchocerciasis) because DEC can cause serious reactions in patients with those infections.
+A single dose of albendazole 400 mg orally plus ivermectin (200 mcg/kg orally) can be used in areas where onchocerciasis is co-endemic, but ivermectin alone does not kill adult worms responsible for lymphatic filariasis.
+DEC should not be used in patients with high circulating Loa loa microfilarial levels due to risk of life-threatening side effects including encephalopathy.

 A number of drug combinations and regimens have been used in mass treatment programs.

-Also, doxycycline has been given long-term (eg, 100 mg po bid for 4 to 8 wk).
+Also, doxycycline has been given long-term (eg, 100 mg orally twice a day for 4 to 6 weeks).
 Doxycycline kills Wolbachia endosymbiont bacteria within filaria, leading to death of adult filarial worms.
 It can be given with DEC or used alone.

-Acute attacks of ADL usually resolve spontaneously, although antibiotics may be required to control secondary bacterial infections.
+Attacks of acute adenolymphangitis usually resolve spontaneously, although antibiotics may be required to control secondary bacterial infections.

 Chronic lymphedema requires meticulous skin care, including use of systemic antibiotics to treat secondary bacterial infections; these antibiotics may slow or prevent progression to elephantiasis.